 If your grill grates are rusty and stuck to the metal, there is a good chance you can restore them using a few simple tools.
 First, use a wire brush to remove any rust or paint from the surface.

 Next, heat up some WD-40 or other lubricant and apply it liberally to the area where the grate meets the metal.
 Finally, use a hammer or screwdriver to gently nudge and pull until the grate pops free from its mountings.

 - If your grill grates have become rusty and require restoration, you can try using a vinegar-salt solution.
+In case this DIY approach doesn’t work as expected, you might want to consider the CitriStrip Paint & Varnish Stripping Gel, a powerful non-toxic solution that removes layers of paint and rust from various surfaces, including grill grates.
 Mix 2 parts vinegar to 1 part salt in a bowl and soak the grill grates overnight.
 The next day, wipe down the grate with a cloth to remove any rust residue.

 - Store the repaired grill in an old plastic bag for future use.

 - Another option is to heat up some metal wool and apply it directly to the rusted areas of your grill grates.
 Afterward, wipe off any excess metal wool with a cloth or sponge.
 This will help restore the surface area of the grill while removing any rust deposits from within it.

 - You can also try using brass brush cleaners that are specifically designed for restoring tarnished metals such as copper or brass surfaces like those on your Grill Grates 。Brass brush cleaners should be diluted 50/50 with water before applying them to clean surfaces.

 - Finally, if all else fails, you may need to replace your entire grill assembly which includes both the grate and frame.